 Payment may be made via Visa, MasterCard, Debit and Credit cards, as well as via Instant EFT (SID).
 All our payments are secure and handled by PayGate (Pty) Ltd and FNB.
 We have negotiated a merchant account in order to keep these costs as slow as possible.
 Another option is for you to handle your own bank EFT transfer - (Place an order, print the received invoice, pay it using ORDER NUMBER as reference, and email us the Proof Of Payment).

 Enhancing and extending the features of the previous SplashDrone 3, the latest SplashDrone 3+ is the most reliable and versatile waterproof drone yet.
-Coupled with several different payloads such as waterproof gimbal 4K camera GC-3, waterproof payload release with HD FPV live video PL-2, waterproof payload release with 4K camera and 1axis gimbal PL-3, and Payload Release PL4 With HD Night Vision Camera 1 axis Gimbal Waterproof.
+Coupled with several different payloads such as waterproof gimbal 4K camera GC-3, waterproof payload release with HD FPV live video PL-2 and the waterproof payload release with 4K camera and 1axis gimbal PL-3.
 SplashDrone 3+ can be adapted for a wide variety of uses.
 It is an all-purpose, all-weather, waterproof flying platform.